dablenparty/Simple-Server-Wrapper/README.md

 * Batch file (launch.bat) generation (text file on macOSX/Linux)

+* CurseForge Modpack installation into an existing server

 ### Future

 These are features I want to add but either haven't gotten to them yet or don't have the capabilities right now